ibm-cloud-docs/solution-tutorials/vpc-bm-vmware.hidden.md

 This is a Beta feature that requires special approval.
 Contact your IBM Sales representative if you are interested in getting access.
 {:beta}

 IBM Cloud™ has a number of [offerings for VMware deployments in Classic](https://{DomainName}/docs/vmwaresolutions?topic=vmwaresolutions-getting-started#getting-started-depl-offerings).
-These can be described as:
+These can be classified and described as:

-1. Automated vSphere OS Image deployment ([IBM Cloud Baremetal Servers with VMware vSphere](https://{DomainName}/docs/vmware?topic=vmware-vmware-getting-started))
+1. Automated vSphere Hypervisor Image deployment ([IBM Cloud bare metal servers with VMware vSphere](https://{DomainName}/docs/vmware?topic=vmware-vmware-getting-started))
-2. Automated vSphere OS Image deployment, Installation and Configuration ([VMware Solutions Dedicated - VMware vSphere®](https://{DomainName}/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphereclusteroverview))
+2. Automated vSphere Hypervisor Image deployment, installation and configuration ([VMware Solutions Dedicated - VMware vSphere®](https://{DomainName}/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphereclusteroverview))
 3. Automated vCenter and vSphere clusters deployment, installation and configuration ([VMware Solutions Dedicated - vCenter Server](https://{DomainName}/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview))

-[Baremetal servers on IBM Cloud™ Virtual Private Cloud (VPC)](https://{DomainName}/docs/vpc?topic=vpc-about-bare-metal-servers) environment provide a new option to deploy VMware on IBM Cloud.
-Currently the IBM Cloud™ VPC environment provides only the Automated vSphere OS Image deployment to Intel Bare Metals on VPC.
-Therefore, you need to manually install and configure the other required VMware components, such as vCenter, vSAN or NSX-T components.
+[Bare metal servers on IBM Cloud™ Virtual Private Cloud (VPC)](https://{DomainName}/docs/vpc?topic=vpc-about-bare-metal-servers) environment provide a new option to deploy VMware on IBM Cloud.
+Currently the IBM Cloud™ VPC environment provides only the automated vSphere Hypervisor (ESXi) Operating System image deployment to Intel Bare Metals on VPC.
+Therefore, you need to manually install and configure the required VMware components, such as ESXi hosts, vCenter, vSAN or NSX-T components.

-This tutorial walks you through creating your own VPC with multiple subnets which are necessary to support different vSphere networking requirements and the provisioning of baremetal servers (BMS) on VPC for a basic VMware vSphere deployment.
-Manual deployment of the vCenter, creating VMware compute cluster with vSAN and NFS shared storage options are the basic essentials covered.
-The guide also covers optional features, such as using VPC network for VMware Virtual Machine networking.
+This tutorial walks you through creating your own IBM Cloud™ VPC with multiple subnets as required to support vSphere networking and the provisioning of bare metal servers (BMS) for a basic VMware vSphere deployment.
+After the VPC and bare metal servers have been provisioned, the tutorial covers a manual deployment of the vCenter, creating VMware compute cluster with vSAN or NFS shared storage options.
+The tutorial also covers optional features, such as using VPC network for VMware Virtual Machine networking.
 {:shortdesc}

 Note.
 This tutorial assumes a working knowledge of VMware vSphere Hypervisor and vCenter Server 7.0 as well as IBM Cloud™ zones, regions, prefixes, subnets and security groups that build the base VPC networking and are used to support the vSphere deployment.
-More information about VPC concepts and the networking constructs are found in the [VPC pages of the IBM Cloud™ Docs](https://{DomainName}/docs/vpc?topic=vpc-getting-started).
-More information about deploying Bare metal servers on VPC can be found in the [Bare metal server section of VPC pages](https://{DomainName}/docs/vpc?topic=vpc-planning-for-bare-metal-servers).
 More information about VMware products can be found in [VMware Docs](https://docs.vmware.com).
+VPC concepts and the networking constructs are explained in the [VPC pages of the IBM Cloud™ Docs](https://{DomainName}/docs/vpc?topic=vpc-getting-started).
+More information about planning and deploying bare metal servers on VPC can be found in the [Bare metal server section of VPC pages](https://{DomainName}/docs/vpc?topic=vpc-planning-for-bare-metal-servers).
 {:note}

 ## Objectives
 {: #vpc-bm-vmware-objectives}

-* Understand the VPC infrastructure used for VMware vSphere deployment and deploy vSphere in your VPC.
+* Understand the Virtual Private Cloud infrastructure used for VMware vSphere deployment.
-* Create a virtual private cloud, subnets and bare metal server instances for a vSphere deployment.
+* Create a VPC, subnets and bare metal server instances for a vSphere deployment.
 * Manually deploy vCenter and create a compute cluster.
-* Create shared storage for your compute cluster either by using vSAN or VPC file share.
+* Create shared storage for your compute cluster either by using vSAN or VPC file share (NFS).
+* Use VPC networking for your VMware Virtual Machines.

 The following diagram presents an overview of the base deployment in IBM Cloud VPC.
 The deployment is based on bare metal servers on IBM Cloud VPC and uses [subnets](https://{DomainName}/docs/vpc?topic=vpc-about-networking-for-vpc) to host the servers' network interfaces and [access control lists and security groups](https://{DomainName}/docs/vpc?topic=vpc-security-in-your-vpc) to secure the network access.
-VMware vSAN with local ESXi host embedded SSDs or IBM Cloud VPC File Storage are storage options for datastores to be used for VMware Virtual Machines.
+VMware vSAN with local ESXi host embedded SSDs or IBM Cloud VPC file share are the storage options for datastores to be used for VMware Virtual Machines.
 VPC subnets can also be used to host network interfaces of VMware Virtual machines.
-This forms the base deployment for the VMware solution in VPC.

 ![Architecture Overview - Base Deployment](images/solution63-ryo-vmware-on-vpc-hidden/Self-Managed-Simple-20210813v1-Non-NSX-based.svg "Architecture Overview - Base Deployment"){: caption="Figure 1.
 Architecture Overview - Base Deployment" caption-side="bottom"}

 Important.
-Deploying VMware on VPC requires multiple steps.
-Follow the steps below for an initial setup for your base VMware Deployment.
+You need to plan and decide your VPC networking solution for the VMware deployment before you start.
+This tutorial provides a simple example where a fully dedicated IBM Cloud™ Virtual Private Cloud is created for the VMware deployment, but you may customise your network solution if you so wish.
+You may also use [IBM Cloud interconnectivity ](https://{DomainName}/docs/vpc?topic=vpc-interconnectivity) options.
+These are recommended for advanced users only.
 {:important}

 Important.
 You need to plan / decide your VMware deployments storage solution before you order the bare metal servers.
 If you use NFS backed VPC file share as the primary storage, you can start with a minimum of 2 bare metal servers with and select a [profile](https://{DomainName}/docs/vpc?topic=vpc-bare-metal-servers-profile) starting with 'bx2-', which includes a local SATA M.2 mirrored drive.
 If you plan to use vSAN, you need to select a minimum of 3 bare metal servers with and select a [profile](https://{DomainName}/docs/vpc?topic=vpc-bare-metal-servers-profile) starting with 'bx2d-', which includes a local SATA M.2 mirrored drive and a number of NVMe U.2 SSDs.
+{:important}

+Important.
+Deploying VMware on VPC requires multiple steps.
+Follow the steps below for an initial setup for your base VMware Deployment.
 {:important}

 1. [Provision a VPC for VMware deployment](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware-vpc#vpc-bm-vmware-vpc)